okon3/auto-coder/README.md

 ### More Examples

-A complete auto-type reference repo is available at https://github.com/eee-c/your-first-pwa.
+A complete Auto Coder reference repo is available at https://github.com/eee-c/your-first-pwa.
 That repo has 5 different scripts, each with multiple pages, in five tags listed in the README.

 ### Running Script Pages